(Last updated on: 28/05/2022)

 To conclude: Types of tourist attractions

 As you can see, there are many different types of tourist attractions throughout the world.
 Whether they are natural or man-made, large or small, all types of tourist attractions make a valuable contribution and play an important role in the tourism industry.
-What’s your favourite tourist attraction?
+What’s your favourite type of tourist attraction?